dave45678/ProgrammingFundamentals/github_pages.md

 ####and host them for free on GitHub pages

-Prerequisite: you should have multiple GitHub repositories already.
+**Prerequisite**: you should have multiple GitHub repositories already.
 If not, go back and create them.
-If you have a linkedIn repository or blog or other sites you wish to link from this site then you can.
-If you have an existing domain (or want to register a new domain) then you can add links to that as well.
-Finally, I'll show you how to map your custom domain to the GitHub Pages site.
+If you use linkedIn or have a blog you wish to link from this site then you can.
+I'll also show you how to redirect a custom domain to this site as well.
+You can use your existing domain or register a new domain.

-GitHub Pages sites are publicly available on the internet.
-Even if their repositories are private.
-Sensitive data in your Page repository may be visible.
+GitHub Pages is a free offering from GitHub.com that allows you to sites are publicly available on the internet.

 We will be creating this solution with GitHub, Prose, JavaScript, HTML, BootStrap, Gravatar,